eduhza/SimpleEncrytion/README.md

 This C# Console App was made to complete a simple Encryption Challenge that I found on the internet.

-I have also implemented an **Unit Test Driven** to help me during the development.
+I have also implemented **Unit Test Driven** to help me during the development.

 ## Challenge